Luis-St/Ratchet-Chat/SECURITY.md

   localhost.
 - The server can optionally terminate TLS directly using `FEDERATION_TLS_*` environment variables, but is typically deployed behind a reverse proxy.
+- The server applies security headers (CSP, HSTS, nosniff, etc.) and uses a strict CORS allowlist for browser traffic.

 ## Logging and redaction

-- Server and client logging redact sensitive fields (passwords, auth hashes, private keys, tokens).
+- Server and client logging redact sensitive fields (passwords, private keys, tokens).
 - Encrypted blobs and metadata may appear in logs; plaintext should not.
+- Client log ingestion requires JWT authentication in production and enforces strict Origin checking and rate limits.

+## Abuse protection

+- Login attempts are rate-limited with exponential backoff on failures to slow brute-force attempts.
+- Federation callbacks and auth endpoints are rate-limited per source.

 ## Data at rest

 - Database stores only encrypted message blobs and encrypted private keys.
-- Password-derived auth hashes are stored, not plaintext passwords.
+- SRP verifiers are stored, not plaintext passwords.
 - Federation keys are stored in `.cert`; protect the volume and file permissions.

 ## Security flow diagram (end-to-end)